Producer, All Things Considered

 • Ability and willingness to work flexible hours

-• Demonstrated ability to generate and execute complex, creative ideas
+• Demonstrated ability to generate and execute complex creative ideas, to assimilate and organize large amounts of information

 • Strong oral communication skills